 | 3 — Autonomous | Data drift alerts | Medium | Alerts configured for input distribution shifts | Monitor manually first |

-The right response to a Tier 1 failure is not to push the agent into production and hope the data behaves.
-It's also not necessarily to halt the project.
+The right response to a Tier 1 failure is not to push the agent into production and hope.
+It is also not necessarily to halt the project.
 Gate failures define the agent's valid operating scope.

 Fail a freshness SLA gate?
-Your agent can operate on historical analysis tasks but not real-time decisions — that's a scoped deploy, not a dead project.
+The agent runs historical analysis tasks but not real-time decisions.
+That is a scoped deploy, not a dead project.
 Fail a lineage gate?
-Run the agent in supervised mode with human review on every batch, rather than fully autonomously.
+Run the agent in supervised mode with human review on every batch — autonomy is something the data has to earn.
 The tier structure maps directly to the autonomy level the data can safely support.

-One finding that surprises teams: those who run this assessment and fail two or three gates consistently ship faster than teams who don't run it at all.
-Discovering a freshness SLA problem in sprint planning costs two days to fix.
-Discovering it in week 6, after building agent decision logic on top of stale data assumptions, costs weeks of rework plus the credibility hit of a failed demo.
-Failing early is the better outcome — always.
+One finding that surprises teams: those who run this gate and fail two or three checks consistently ship faster than teams who skip it.
+Discovering a freshness SLA problem in sprint planning costs two days.
+Discovering it in week six, after building decision logic on top of stale data assumptions, costs weeks of rework plus the credibility hit of a failed demo.
+Failing early is the better outcome.
+Always.

-No. Tier 1 (Foundation) must pass before writing any agent code — it establishes whether the data is readable at all.
-Tier 2 (Workflow) must pass before the agent goes in front of real users.
-Tier 3 (Autonomous) is the bar for unsupervised production deployment.
-You can build and iterate with Tier 1 gates passing while you work on Tier 2 and 3 in parallel.
+No. Tier 1 has to pass — it establishes whether the data is even readable.
+Tier 2 has to pass before real users touch the agent.
+Tier 3 is the bar for unsupervised production.
+Build and iterate against Tier 1 while Tier 2 and Tier 3 work happens in parallel.
+The mistake is not running the gate at all, not running it in stages.

-Most Foundation gates are readable without write access — run the schema and freshness checks yourself with a read-only connection.
-If there's no identifiable data owner, that's a Tier 2 failure: escalate before building.
-For legacy systems with no documentation, the retrofit wrapper pattern adds a contract layer without touching the source — you define the contract you need, the wrapper enforces it, and the legacy system is never modified.
+Most Foundation gates are checkable with read-only access — run the schema and freshness queries yourself.
+If there is no identifiable data owner, that is a Tier 2 failure: escalate before building, do not paper over it.
+For undocumented legacy systems, the wrapper pattern adds a contract layer the source never sees.
+You define the contract you need, the wrapper enforces it, the legacy system stays untouched.

-What if nobody knows how fresh our legacy system's data actually is?
+What if nobody knows how stale our legacy data actually is?

-Measure it before defining the SLA.
-Run the checkfreshnesssla query from the Tier 1 code example over 30 days of historical records to get observed maximum data age.
-Add 20% margin and use that as your baseline SLA.
-Then decide whether your agent's specific decisions are safe to make at that staleness level — an agent recommending products can tolerate more lag than one processing refunds.
+Measure it before you write the SLA.
+Run the freshness check from the Tier 1 code over 30 days of historical records to get observed maximum age.
+Add 20% margin and use that as your baseline.
+Then decide whether your agent's specific decisions are safe at that staleness — an agent recommending products tolerates more lag than one processing refunds.
+The number comes from the data, not from a meeting.

-Is this checklist sufficient for regulated industries — HIPAA, SOC 2, PCI?
+Is this gate sufficient for HIPAA, SOC 2, or PCI?

-No, and it's not designed to be.
-This gets you to a reliable build decision, not a compliance posture.
-Regulated environments need additional controls: data classification tags, encryption in transit and at rest, access log retention policies, and breach notification paths.
-Treat this as the engineering foundation you layer compliance controls on top of — not a substitute for them.
+No, and it is not designed to be.
+This gate produces a reliable build decision, not a compliance posture.
+Regulated environments need additional controls: data classification tags, encryption in transit and at rest, access log retention policies, breach notification paths.
+Treat this as the engineering foundation you layer compliance controls on top of — not a substitute.

 - [1]Deepak Seth, Roxane Edjlali — Use This Checklist to Ensure Your Data Is Ready for the Agentic AI Era(gartner.com)↩